HeleneRL/Master_Thesis_DAS_cable_inversion/README.txt

     LFM sweep (lfm_f0_hz, lfm_f1_hz, lfm_duration_s) and a 25 kHz sample rate.
     Change to match your transmitted signal and acquisition.

- 6. PHYSICAL / SOLVER PARAMETERS  -- review for your cable: sound_speed        (1500 m/s nominal seawater, Singapore)
+ 6. PHYSICAL / SOLVER PARAMETERS :
+      sound_speed        (1500 m/s nominal seawater, Singapore)
       channel_spacing    (1.02 m, the DAS gauge spacing) prior_sigma_xy / prior_sigma_z      how far the cable may move from the